Cinnamon Health Benefits: Science-Backed Guide for Blood Sugar, Inflammation & More (2025)

 2. Anti-Inflammatory Properties

 The active compound in cinnamon — cinnamaldehyde — helps reduce inflammation.
-This makes cinnamon particularly useful during cold and flu season or for people suffering from chronic inflammatory conditions like arthritis.
+A 2019 study in the Antioxidants Journal demonstrated that cinnamon's polyphenols significantly lower inflammatory markers like TNF-α and IL-6, making it particularly useful during cold and flu season or for people suffering from chronic inflammatory conditions like arthritis.

 3. Antioxidant Powerhouse